mc3/serverPKI/docs/db.rst

     * rsa
     * ec
-    * rsa_plus_ec
+    * rsa plus ec

   * ocsp_must_staple - if true then the OCSP staple protocoll will be required by the cert (and server must be configured to support this)

-.. index:: Certinstances.state, Certinstances.cert, Certinstances.key
-.. index:: Certinstances.hash, Certinstances.not_before, Certinstances.not_after
+.. index:: Certinstances.state, Certinstances.not_before, Certinstances.not_after
-.. index:: Certinstances
+.. index:: Certinstances.
 .. _Certinstances:
 .. _Certinstances.state:
-.. _Certinstances.cert:
-.. _Certinstances.key:
-.. _Certinstances.hash:
 .. _Certinstances.not_before:
 .. _Certinstances.not_after:
 .. _Certinstances.certificate:
 .. _Certinstances.cacert:
+.. _Certinstances.ocsp_must_staple:

 * **Certinstances** - issued certificate instances.